 2015 Presidential Theme: Negotiating Sites of Memory

-In January 2015 the MLA Annual Convention will take place in Vancouver for the first time, and I would like to invite you to participate in the presidential theme, Negotiating Sites of Memory.
+In January 2015 the MLA Annual Convention will take place in Vancouver for the first time, and this year's presidential theme is Negotiating Sites of Memory.

 Presidential themes give each convention a specific character, a focus for various topics and concerns that encourages members to converse across the lines separating our fields.
 I hope that Negotiating Sites of Memory will build on the accomplishments of recent conventions and prove to be as capacious and rewarding as the themes of my predecessors.
 The theme for the 2015 convention invites MLA members to think expansively about sites of memory that are important to their work as scholars, teachers, students, and members of an association that negotiates on behalf of humanities education and educators’ working conditions.